graylog-labs/graylog-plugin-slack/README.md

 ## v2.0 upgrade notes

-**Alarm callbacks created with previous plugin versions will be marked as invalid and should be removed in the web interface.** Please create completely new alarm callbacks.
+**Alarm callbacks created with previous plugin versions will be marked as invalid and should be removed using the web interface.** Please create completely new alarm callbacks.
+Besides that you can just replace the old .jar file in your plugins folder with the new one and restart graylog-server.

 ## Changes in v2.0